3 - Finding & Qualifying Buyers

 Price & Terms

-of the security the buyer is providing the seller.
+as description of the security the buyer is providing

-among different elements of the sale such as non-compete clause
+allocated among different elements of the sale such

-diligence process and what is the proposed closing date?
-The
+the due diligence process and what is the proposed closing

-being confirmed.
+facts being confirmed.
 One example may be confirming

 that the current lease is transferable to the new owner.
-Also, their willingness

 Facts to Keep in Mind About The Letter Of Intent